hvignolo87/superside-challenge/README.md

 This will generate two `.env` files with predefined values.
 Please, go ahead and open it!
 If you want to modify some values, just take into account that this may break some things.

+If you want to run any dbt command without the `--target prod` option, please fill the `DBT_SCHEMA` variable in the `.env.dbt.local` file.

 ### 2. Install the project dependencies

-Run these commands in this sequence (beware if you've `poetry` already installed in your machine):
+Run these commands in this sequence (beware if you've `poetry` already installed in your machine, as version 1.6.1 will be installed by default):

 ```bash
 make install-poetry